njwardhan/crypto-emojis/README.md

 ## Steps to mint

 * Visit the project website
-* Connect your Ethereum wallet (Metamask) to the website (make sure that the Rinkeby testnet is selected)
+* Connect your Ethereum wallet (Metamask) to the website (make sure that the Goerli testnet is selected)
 * Enter the hexcode of the emoji(s) that you'd want to mint (the hexcode reference on the site can be used)
-* Spend Rinkeby fake ethers as gas fee to complete the transaction
+* Spend Goerli fake ethers as gas fee to complete the transaction
 * See the emoji(s) come to life as an NFT!

 ## To-do